canique/gateway/raspberry-pi-radio-hat/README.md

 5) Reconnect Power to your Raspberry Pi
    After booting up, the Radio Hat should already be working.
 You can display the last 100 log lines with the command:
    `journalctl -n100 -u canique-radio-bridge`
+   In case the radio bridge is not running, run:
+   `sudo systemctl restart canique-radio-bridge`

 6) Setup connection between your mosquitto broker and Canique Cloud (optional)
 Enter in a terminal on your Raspberry Pi, replacing MQTT_USER and MQTT_PASSWORD with your own user and password that you got with the hat